 - Give your family the extra gift of your time while energy-efficient products and technologies do the work for you, reducing home energy and water bills and needless air pollution and increasing comfort day after day.

-For tips on energy efficient holiday lighting and more, download a free copy of the Alliance to Save Energy’s informative consumer booklet, Power$mart: The Power is in Your Hands, and check out the Alliance’s consumer website for more ideas for an energy-efficient holiday and savings year-round.
+For tips on energy efficient holiday lighting and more, check out Alliance to Save Energy’s informative consumer website for more ideas for an energy-efficient holiday and savings year-round.